Words and photos by Kat Werle

 Getting down to the Napeequa River Trail was part bushwhack, some trail hiking, and a slide down the largest fern covered hillside I’ve ever seen!
 The condensation on our tent and sleeping bags was heavy in the morning, and none of us wanted any extra weight for the climb up Little Giant Pass, so we took extra time to dry out our gear.

 It’s a long trail up to the top of Little Giant Pass.
 There’s a saddle and some clothes about 3/4 of the way up.
 I don’t know the story behind these items, but I can’t imagine horses would have an easy time on the steep, narrow trail.
 From the pass, berries fueled us on the last five miles of trail leading down to the car.

-Map.
-See below the map of the area (note: the cross-country oriented high routes are shown and green and are probably not completely accurate but a best guess of the route followed).
+(Note: the cross-country oriented high routes are shown and green and are probably not completely accurate but a best guess of the route followed).

 Leave It Better Than You Found It.
 This should be every outdoor user’s goal.
 Pick up trash left by others, pull some noxious weeds along your route, throw branches over unwanted spur trails, don’t ride or walk wet trails when you’re leaving ruts/footprints deeper than ¼ inch…

 Photo: Clark Mt from the tent (Louis Creek Basin)